-Chapter reviewers: Anna von Schenck, Business Area Biorefining, Innventia; Björn Sandén, Environmental Systems Analysis, Energy and Environment, Chalmers.
+Division of Environmental Systems Analysis Chapter reviewers: Anna von Schenck, Business Area Biorefining, Innventia; Björn Sandén, Environmental Systems Analysis, Energy and Environment, Chalmers.

 The call for products based on renewable resources has grown louder in recent years because of the increasing awareness of the public about environmental problems that are caused by the society's dependence on fossil resources.
-As a result, the petrochemical industry has been looking for feedstock alternatives and accompanying technologies.
+As a result, the petrochemical industry has been looking for feedstock alternatives and accompanying technologies (see also Chapter 8).
 For instance, Chevron formed a joint-venture with Weyerhaeuser (a forest products company), in order to produce fuels, and Royal Dutch Shell is a long-time partner of logen, a company that is developing technology for producing second generation bioethanol.